core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 give a frame fragmentation limit of 47 bytes for a CoAP message payload for 6TiSCH and 51 bytes for some parameters (and implementations) of LoRaWAN, and imply high performance penalties of a CoAP message not fitting in a single frame.
 An EDHOC message 1 on its own carries a minimum of 37 bytes.
-The 18 bytes of an encoded "/.well-known/edhoc" URI path pushes the CoAP message size over either limit, whereas an equivalent Uri-Path-Abbrev option lets the message stay well below these limits.
+The 18 bytes of an encoded "/.well-known/edhoc" URI path push the CoAP message size over either limit, whereas an equivalent Uri-Path-Abbrev option lets the message stay well below these limits.

 ## Conventions and Definitions